-As a first step towards a theory of quantum gravity, in this paper, we shall concern ourselves with a much more humble task: to describe a minimal model of the quantum $N$-body system within the general framework of Pure Shape Dynamics (PSD).
-It is thus the natural continuation of the classical setting \cite{737}.
-This is achieved within the general framework of de Broglie-Bohm theory, suitably adapted to comply with our relational tenets (\citealp{338,187a,187b} give the original papers, \citealp{360} offers a comprehensive account and \citealp{235} describes the somewhat different theory referred to as ``Bohmian mechanics'').
+As a first step towards a theory of quantum gravity, in this paper we shall concern ourselves with a much more humble task: to describe a minimal model of the quantum $N$-body system within the general framework of Pure Shape Dynamics (PSD).
+It is thus the natural continuation of the classical setting provided in \citet{737}.
+This is achieved within the general framework of de Broglie-Bohm theory, suitably adapted to comply with our relational tenets (\citealp{338,187a,187b}, give the original papers, \citealp{360}, offers a comprehensive account and \citealp{235}, describes the somewhat different theory referred to as ``Bohmian mechanics'').
 Accordingly, the physical objects of our model are $N$ point-like particles, with the ratios of their separations defining the associated shape space.
 As mentioned above, the dynamics of the shape of this $N$-body universe is given by the curve traced out in said space.
-We should like to emphasise the `architectonic features' shared by the relational $N$-body system and dynamical geometry, whereby the structural similarity between the two theories enables us to address \emph{the} key issue at the heart of quantum gravity already in the simple $N$-body system: the notorious problem of time is given a novel perspective if we consider that it is the arrow of \emph{complexity} that defines the arrow of time \cite{706,712}.
+We should like to emphasise the ``architectonic features'' shared by the relational $N$-body system and dynamical geometry, whereby the structural similarity between the two theories enables us to address \emph{the} key issue at the heart of quantum gravity already in the simple $N$-body system: the notorious problem of time is given a novel perspective if we consider that it is the arrow of \emph{complexity} that defines the arrow of time \citep{712,706}.

 As already mentioned, in order to provide a purely relational, background-independent account of quantum phenomena, we shall consider the PSD version of the de Broglie-Bohm $N$-body model.
-Our choice of this formulation of quantum theory is twofold: i) it accords to spatial structures a privileged status, much like SD (the former in terms of instantaneous positions, and the latter through instantaneous conformal structure), and ii) it provides a simple solution to the infamous \emph{measurement problem} plaguing the conceptual understanding of quantum theory (see \citealp{660} for a general assessment and plenty of references).
+Our choice of this formulation of quantum theory is twofold: it i) accords to spatial structures a privileged status, much like SD does (the former in terms of instantaneous positions, and the latter through instantaneous conformal structure), and ii) provides a simple solution to the infamous \emph{measurement problem} plaguing the conceptual understanding of quantum theory (see \citealp{197}, for a general assessment).